[responsive_menu_pro]

 • VAT amount payable – or the information needed to calculate it.

-• Specific, unambiguous reference to the initial invoice and the details that are being amended (on a credit note, debit note, or other document treated as an invoice).
+• Clear and direct reference to the original invoice and the particulars being modified (found on a credit note, debit note, or any document regarded as an invoice).

 Interested in German VAT news?